GluuFederation/docs-clustermgr-prod/docs/source/backupupgrade/index.md

 Cluster Manager has builtin upgrade feature, it checks version on github twice a day.
 If version is changed it will ask you to perform upgrade from github.
 Otherwise you can perfom upgrade manually, just uninstall current installation and install latest package.
-Uninstall and re-install won't touch `~/.clustermgr4`, so it is keep to uninstall and re-install.
+Uninstall and re-install won't touch `~/.clustermgr4`, so it is safe to uninstall and re-install.
 But we still recommend you to perform backup as explained above.
 To uninstull Cluster Manager:

 ```